 Are there any charges?

-There is no charge for in-person collection of items from the library.
+There is no charge for in-person collection of books from the CII office.

 |Royal Mail second class signed for